silarin/hello-world/CONTRIBUTING.md

 ## Getting started <!-- omit in toc -->

 Before you begin:
-- This site is powered by Node.js.
-Check to see if you're on the [version of node we support](contributing/development.md).
 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
-- Check out the [existing issues](https://github.com/github/docs/issues) & see if we [accept contributions](#types-of-contributions-memo) for your type of issue.

 ### Use the 'make a contribution' button